Character set used for translation of unicode files.

 If the server is set to Unicode-mode, the client sets

-not operating in internationalized mode, the service returns the
+service is not operating in internationalized mode, the service returns

 Unicode clients require a unicode enabled server.